 May 2018, part 2

 In the UK, the month of May contains two public holidays, giving us two long weekends in the one month.
 It is excellent.
-We took this opportunity to visit Tregardock for the second time in one month and fared much on this second visit.
+We took this opportunity to visit Tregardock for the second time in one month and fared much better on this second visit.

 The day was overcast, but broadly clear, and the greens of the moss again popped against the backdrop.
 You have to walk a little way to reach the beach from the road and as you walk down to the coast a panorama of the whole beach comes into view.
 It is spectacular.
 So much of what makes Tregardock beautiful is the detail, the clusters of mussels, the rocks and the rockpools, the small patches of colour created by the moss or mussels or sea.
 It is good to also have that moment to appreciate the big picture.